-You have probably been among friends or acquaintances and the conversation has been about whether you like to cook or bake.
-And, you probably have responses that are decisively one way or the other.
-The typical response is baking is considered a science and cooking is an art.
-There is definitely a psychology underneath the preference for cooking vs. baking.
+You have probably been among friends or acquaintances, and the conversation has been about whether you like to cook or bake.
+And you probably have responses that are decisively one way or the other.
+The typical response is that baking is considered a science, and cooking is an art.
+There is a psychology underneath the preference for cooking vs. baking.

 Baking

-Many people who are analytical, follow a technical career path, or need structure lean towards baking.
-Baking requires following directions—if you get the ingredients wrong or even a slight variation, it doesn’t taste right or it looks different.
-The creative minds, the entrepreneurs, tend to be the ones who like cooking.
-Improvising as you go along, adding a little of this or a little of that, is intriguing and keeps the interest on the outcome.
+Many analytical people, or need structure, follow a technical career path, and lean towards baking.
+Baking requires following directions—if you get the ingredients wrong or even a slight variation, it tastes different.
+Creative minds, such as entrepreneurs, tend to be the ones who like cooking.
+Improvising as you go along, adding a little of this or a little of that, is intriguing and keeps the interest in the outcome.
 Cooking recipes can usually be adjusted or substituted and still be palatable.
-Baking is more a chemistry, which mysteriously can go wrong with one simple slip in the directions we sometimes don’t understand.
+Baking is more of a science, which mysteriously can go wrong with a straightforward slip in the directions we sometimes don’t understand

 Most sommeliers with a WSET background prefer to bake.